veniplex/couple-quest/SECURITY.md

 ### How to Report Security Vulnerabilities
 If you believe you have found a security vulnerability in this project, I encourage you to let me know right away.
 I will investigate all legitimate reports and do my best to quickly fix the problem.
 Please follow these guidelines to report the vulnerability:

-- **Email Your Findings**: Send an email to github[@]dispomail[.]de.
+- **Create a security issue**: Go to `Issues -> New issue -> Report a vulnerability`.
 Please provide detailed steps to reproduce the vulnerability, including the version of the software you are using.
 - **Include Your Contact Information**: For me to get back to you, please include your contact details.
 - **Private Disclosure**: Do not disclose the vulnerability publicly until I have had the chance to resolve it.